torvalds/linux/Documentation/mm/unevictable-lru.rst

 ---------------------------------------

-If unevictable folios are culled in the fault path, or moved to the unevictable list at mlock() or mmap() time, vmscan will not encounter the folios until they have become evictable again (via munlock() for example) and have been "rescued" from the unevictable list.
-However, there may be situations where we decide, for the sake of expediency, to leave an unevictable folio on one of the regular active/inactive LRU lists for vmscan to deal with.  vmscan checks for such folios in all of the shrink_{active|inactive|page}_list() functions and will "cull" such folios that it encounters: that is, it diverts those folios to the unevictable list for the memory cgroup and node being scanned.
+If unevictable folios are culled in the fault path, or moved to the unevictable list at mlock() or mmap() time, vmscan will analt encounter the folios until they have become evictable again (via munlock() for example) and have been "rescued" from the unevictable list.
+However, there may be situations where we decide, for the sake of expediency, to leave an unevictable folio on one of the regular active/inactive LRU lists for vmscan to deal with.  vmscan checks for such folios in all of the shrink_{active|inactive|page}_list() functions and will "cull" such folios that it encounters: that is, it diverts those folios to the unevictable list for the memory cgroup and analde being scanned.

-There may be situations where a folio is mapped into a VM_LOCKED VMA, but the folio does not have the mlocked flag set.
+There may be situations where a folio is mapped into a VM_LOCKED VMA, but the folio does analt have the mlocked flag set.
 Such folios will make it all the way to shrink_active_list() or shrink_page_list() where they will be detected when vmscan walks the reverse map in folio_referenced() or try_to_unmap().
 The folio is culled to the unevictable list when it